HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Is Pink Meat Safe To Eat?

-Pink turkey meat is safe to eat if you're certain you've cooked the meat to the internal temps listed above.
+Pink turkey meat is safe to eat as long as you check the internal meat temperature with an instant-read thermometer and it measures 160-165°F in the breast and 170-175°F in the thigh.
 Pinking can be the result of many factors:

 Collecting Pan Drippings For Gravy

-As you remove the turkey from the cooker, pour the accumulated juices inside the body cavity into the water pan.
-You can also use the juices left in the bottom of a rimmed baking pan after letting the turkey rest before carving.
+As you remove the turkey from the cooker, pour any accumulated juices inside the body cavity into the pan.
+You can also use the juices left in the bottom of a rimmed baking sheet pan after letting the turkey rest before carving.

 If you don't have any drippings, make the delicious turkey giblet gravy described on The Virtual Weber Bulletin Board using the giblets, aromatic vegetables, chicken stock, white wine, and seasonings.